VipanKumar01/BoardResults_Expo/README.md

-# AI Interview Application
+# All Board Results

-A React Native application built with Expo, designed to assist in preparing for AI-based interviews.
+A React Native application built with Expo, designed to check your Result of any board at one place.

 ## Features

 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.
-- **Interview Questions Preparation**: Tailored content to help you prepare for AI-based interviews Questions.
-- **Interactive Experience**: Engage with the application to simulate real interview Questions.
+- **All Board Results**: Find Every Government and private board Result Declaration at one app.

 ## Installation